L3-iGrant/cookie-mgmnt/README.md

 Download the whole CookieConsent directory and put it the src folder where the index page resides.

-Use the config.js file to configure the Cookie consent banner of your chioce.
+Use the config.js file to configure the Cookie consent banner of your choice.

 All the text and headings can be made of your choice by mentioning it in config file.